-4. Summary of citizen participation process and consultation process resident survey.
-Offered in English and Spanish and in an Americans with Disabilities Act (ADA) 508-compliant format, the survey was available online and in a postage-paid mail version.
+4. Summary of citizen participation process and consultation process

+Citizen participation in development of this Consolidated Plan was primarily achieved through completion of a resident survey and attendance at community meetings.
+Westminster residents had an opportunity to share their experiences with housing options and community resources through a resident survey.
+Offered in English and Spanish and in an Americans with Disabilities Act (ADA) 508-compliant format, the survey was available online and, in a postage,-paid mail version.
 A total of 297 Westminster residents participated in the survey.
 Residents who commonly face disproportionate housing needs were well-represented by respondents, including: